-Biggest doesn’t always mean the best, and millions of subscribers don’t always equate with high-quality content.
-With thousands of videos appearing on YouTube every minute, it can be difficult to keep up with the content you like.
+Biggest doesn’t always mean the best, and millions of subscribers don’t always mean that those channels are producing high-quality content.
+With the massive amount of content YouTube offers daily, it can be difficult to keep up with the content you like.
 You might not even know where you should begin.

 Luckily, we do — if you’re looking for some quality content this year, we know which channels are worth checking out.

 Science, philosophy, and learning

 Want to learn all there is to know about physics but don’t have a long attention span?
 Minute Physics makes science easy to understand with videos that rarely go on for more than a few minutes (the longest is around seven minutes, but most average around 90 seconds).
 The channel helps explain everything from “What Is Fire?” to the recent discovery of the Higgs Boson.
 Now you don’t have to feel lost when your geek friends discuss scientific topics — and you can stop trying to learn from The Big Bang Theory.

 Made by the two siblings responsible for Vlog Brothers, Hank and John Green, this channel offers short, 40-video courses on anything from biology to literature.
 Using illustrations and animation, these videos can make anyone care about a nomenclature — and maybe help you pass a test or two.

 Big Think gathers some of the greatest figures in philosophy, science, and other fields to discuss important ideas in short, comprehensible videos.
 Whether you want to hear physicist Michio Kaku talk about aliens or learn tips on how to improve your mental health, Big Think is a fountain of knowledge.